Occupational Health and Safety

 Safety Culture and Health at Work

 OR is aware of creating a safety culture among employees and contractors.
 The company is part of the working group to promote the safety culture of the PTT Group and encourages executives at all levels in all lines of the company to communicate with employees on safety matters.
-In 2024, OR set a goal for executives at the department level and above and directly under the Chief Executive Officer (CEO) and Deputy Chief Executive Officer to be Role Models in monitoring, inspecting and communicating operations according to the standard manual, inspecting risks and safety to avoid operations that are below the standards of each establishment.
-In addition, it has designated the managers of the operating areas to conduct a QSHE Tour to inspect employee operations and safety in the area, supervise and ensure compliance with the specified standards, and a QSHE Talk to communicate issues, news or knowledge to create health and safety awareness for employees before the meeting begins, etc.
+In 2025, OR set a goal for executives at the department level and above and directly under the Chief Executive Officer (CEO) and Deputy Chief Executive Officer to be Role Models in monitoring, inspecting and communicating operations according to the standard manual, inspecting risks and safety to avoid operations that are below the standards of each establishment.
+In addition, operation area managers are required to conduct QSHE Tours on an annual basis to inspect employee work practices and area safety, ensuring compliance with established standards.
+QSHE Talks are also conducted prior to meetings to communicate key issues, updates, and knowledge, and to enhance health and safety awareness among employees.

 In addition, all OR employees are informed about the right to Stop Work Authority, which allows them to refuse to work in hazardous areas or dangerous work without proper safety precautions.